kldtz/read-russian/README.md

 Select a Russian word, open the context menu (right-click on the selection) and click on the new item 'Get info for ...'.
 A small pop-up window will appear at the top of the page.

+Click on a translation in the pop-up window to add it as a flashcard to Chrome's local storage.
+To export all your collected flashcards in CSV format, click on the toolbar icon (upper-right corner) and choose _Export Flashcards_.

 ## License

 This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).